nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to look for tasks or tags with a certain criteria
-2. To-do list provides a list of tasks or tags that fulfil the criteria (UC #8)
+2. To-do list provides a list of tasks or tags that fulfill the criteria (UC #8)
 3. User select one of the tasks or tags (UC #9)
 Use case ends